CameronCSS/Data-Analysis/Tableau/README.md

 [Netflix Movies and TV Shows](https://github.com/CameronCSS/Data-Analysis/tree/main/Netflix)
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Dashboard to show the most Popular movies and TV shows on Netflix up to the year 2019.
+&nbsp; &nbsp;- Dashboard to show the most Popular movies and TV shows on Netflix up to the year 2019.
 <br>
 <br>
 [LinkedIn Engagement Analysis](https://github.com/CameronCSS/Data-Analysis/tree/main/LinkedIn%20Engagement)
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - I wanted to analyze my LinkedIn growth and engagement since I started my account in February, and started posting March 27th, 2023.
+&nbsp; &nbsp;- I wanted to analyze my LinkedIn growth and engagement since I started my account in February, and started posting March 27th, 2023.
 <br>
 <br>
 [Intergalactic Age Calculator](https://github.com/CameronCSS/Data-Analysis/tree/main/Tableau/Intergalactic%20Age%20Calculator)
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - A fun project made in Tableau to see what your age (in years) would be anywhere in the galaxy!!
+&nbsp; &nbsp;- A fun project made in Tableau to see what your age (in years) would be anywhere in the galaxy!!
 <br>
 <br>
 [RWFD Employee Demographics](https://github.com/CameronCSS/Data-Analysis/tree/main/Tableau/RWFD%20Employee%20Demographics)
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - A fun project made in Tableau to see what your age (in years) would be anywhere in the galaxy!!
+&nbsp; &nbsp;- A fun project made in Tableau to see what your age (in years) would be anywhere in the galaxy!!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>